 The purpose of evaluating student and school performance is to assess the educational and fiscal effectiveness of the District's efforts to achieve its goals.
-Therefore, assessment should most often be formative; results should be viewed in context, as part of a developing picture of a student or group of students' progress throughout a school career.
+Therefore, assessment should be both formative and summative and the results should be viewed as part of the developing picture of a student or group of students' progress throughout a school career.

-Assessments should be age and grade appropriate and require students to demonstrate knowledge and understanding directly, to approximate real-world tasks, be interesting and engaging, and be as much a natural part of the learning process as possible.
-Conclusions about student performance must rest on a considered review of varied sources of information and on observations and data acquired over time.
-Our challenge is also to use the data generated, on an on-going basis, to further strengthen and enhance the learning experience for present and future students.
+Assessments should require students to demonstrate knowledge and understanding directly, be interesting and engaging, approximate real-world tasks and be as much a natural part of the learning process as possible.
+While conclusions about student performance must rest on a considered review of varied sources of information and on observations and data acquired over time, a pattern of student performance may be an indicator of teacher performance and may be used to support professional development.